 Things to know about the West Fork of Oak Creek Trail in Sedona

-The West Fork Trail is a 6.6 mile out and back hike that takes you along a creek that forks off to the west from Oak Creek (perhaps also making it the least creatively named destination in the area)!
+The West Fork Oak Creek Trail is an out and back hike that takes you along a creek that forks off to the west from Oak Creek.
+Can't imagine how they came up with the name!

 Unlike many hikes in the Sedona area, this one offers substantial tree cover so while arriving early is ideal to avoid parking issues, the tree cover means it's a viable hiking option for those hotter and sunnier days.

 You can even bring dogs on this trail assuming they're on a leash.
 If you're looking for additional trail information, visit AllTrails (link here) and read what other hikers have said!

-I'm always a proponent of having good footwear when you're going for hikes even when the terrain is well maintained.
+I'm always a proponent of having good footwear when you're going for hikes even on a well maintained trail such as this.
 If nothing else it makes for a more comfortable experience.
-In this case, having shoes that are at least somewhat water resistant is a huge plus when hiking the West Fork Trail.
+In this case, having boots that are at least somewhat water resistant is a huge plus when hiking the West Fork Trail.

 When it comes to West Fork - be mindful that you'll need to make a total of 26 creek crossings if you go the entire 3.3 miles each way (13 crossings in each direction).

 Fortunately most of these crossings are fairly easy if you're comfortable crossing the makeshift bridges and stepping stones that others have assembled over the years.
 Navigating the shallow water of the creek generally isn't an issue.

 When we visited in April the water levels were low enough that all of the make shift bridges allowed us to cross every time without getting wet.
 If you miss a step or water levels are high, you might end up with wet feet.

-It might be worth packing (at least in your car) a back up plan whether that's water shoes, a dry pair of socks or a second pair of shoes altogether.
+It might be worth packing (at least in your car) a backup plan whether that's water shoes, a dry pair of socks or a second pair of shoes altogether.
 You don't want to be treading around all day with wet feet!
-Take your time and you'll be fine, but it's something to be aware of going in!
+Take your time and you'll be fine, but it's something to be aware of going in.